 5) Your citation was for a moving violation.

 6) Speeding violations must be less than 25mph over the speed limit.

 7) You do not have a commercial driver’s license or permit.

 If you are eligible, you may sign up for a Driving Safety Course by sending the following items to the Court:

 1) Required fee is $109.00 or $134.00 for School Zone Violations

 2) A copy of your valid Texas Driver’s license (DL).

 3) A copy of your valid insurance.

-*If you would like to do Driving Safety Course contact the Municipal Clerk at 940-498-0048 to obtain the paper work.
+*If you would like to choose the Driving Safety Course option, contact the Municipal Court Clerk at 940-498-0048 to obtain the paper work.

 OPTION #4: REQUEST DEFERRED DISPOSITION (PROBATION)